 Using government wage support schemes for your employees

-Its successor, the Job Support Scheme is in place from 1 November 2020 and comprises of two wage support schemes, one to support businesses required to close as a result of coronavirus restrictions and another to support eligible businesses that can stay open but are facing lower demand.
-General FAQS on the job support scheme (open and closed) can be found here.
+Its successor, the Job Support Scheme comprises two wage support schemes, one to support businesses required to close as a result of coronavirus restrictions and another to support eligible businesses that can stay open but are facing lower demand.
+General FAQS on the Job Support Scheme (open and closed) and information on the operating dates for each scheme can be found here.

 The Home Office has made provision for wage support schemes to be applied to sponsored workers.
 This is set out in a concession first published on 3 April 2020 as an update to the Home Office’s COVID-19 guidance for sponsors.